tanujsripathi/tanujsripathi/README.md

 Tools & Platforms:
 Git GitHub VS Code

-📌 Featured Projects
-Here are some of the projects I've worked on:

 🔹 Project 1 — Movie Quiz Web Application is an interactive trivia platform where users can test their film knowledge.
 Built with a responsive frontend and a PHP backend, it delivers dynamic questions, processes user choices, and provides real-time scoring.